vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 TOTIEither a mere title or a feudatory'.
 This is often the

 first among the several persons addressed in several grants.
-The word occurs in Abhona plates of Saṅkaragaña in 595 A, D. (E. IX p.
+The word occurs in Abhona plates of Śhaṅkaragaña in 595 A, D. (E. IX p.
 297 ), in the Candravati plate of Candra deva of sainvat 1148 ( E. I. IX p.
 305 ), in Lakṣmanasena's grant ( E. I. XII at p.
 9).
 Vide Vogel p.
 121.

 (1974-ra ksatriya chief.
 It occurs in Lakṣmaṇasena's grant